Coherence, superposition, and L\"{o}wdin symmetric orthogonalization: Main Result: Equivalence of Maximally Resourceful States

-In this section we turn our attention to the states with maximal superposition.
+We now proceed to our main result in which we focus our attention on the resource states with maximal superposition.
 This essential subject was particularly discussed in Ref.~\cite{Senyasa2022Golden}, where the eigensystems of the constructed overlap matrices involve information on the existence of maximal superposition states.
 Here, we show that the same results \cite{Senyasa2022Golden} can be obtained forthwith by LSO.
-Figure \ref{figure2} illustrates the way that we apply to realize the form of the states with maximal superposition, i.e., golden states in RTS \cite{Senyasa2022Golden}.
+Figure \ref{Fig2} illustrates the way that we apply to realize the form of the states with maximal superposition, i.e., golden states in RTS \cite{Senyasa2022Golden}.